codio/knowledge/source/instructors/setupcourses/custom-coach-extensions.rst

 2. Now, go back to your repository's home page, click on the ``metadata.json`` file and copy its contents.

-3. Login to your Codio account, select **My Projects** from the **Build** menu and click the **New Project** button.
+3. Log in to your Codio account, select **My Projects** from the **Build** menu and click the **New Project** button.

 4. In the **Select your Starting Point** section, click **Import** and then paste the URL you copied in Step 1 in the URL field, and give your project a name in the **Add Details** section.

 5. In the **Select the visibility** section, choose **Public**, and click **Create**.
 Your project will be opened.

 6. Now, you should see the ``index.js`` file in the filetree on the left.
-Right-click (or Ctrl-click) on it, and select **Preview Static** in the drop down menu.
+Right-click (or Ctrl-click) on it, and select **Preview Static** in the drop-down menu.

-7. This will open the file and display a web URL.
-Copy this web URL.
+7. This will open the file and display a URL.
+Copy this URL.

-8. Go back to the homepage of your Codio account and click on your username in the upper right corner of your screen and select **Preferences**.
+8. Go back to the homepage of your Codio account and click on your username in the upper-right corner of your screen and select **Preferences**.

 9. Now click on **Extensions** at the bottom of the list, and scroll down to the Development mode section.

 .. image:: /img/vc-and-extensions/preference-extensions.png
    :alt: Development Mode for testing extensions

-10. Paste the ``index.js`` webpage URL that you copied in Step 7 in the Source Code URL field.
+10. Paste the ``index.js`` URL that you copied in Step 7 in the Source Code URL field.

 11. Paste the contents of the ``metadata.json`` file that you copied in Step 2 in the **metadata** section, and click **Save changes**.